biosimulators/Biosimulators_LibSBMLSim/docs/_raw_sources/tutorial.rst.txt

 Creating COMBINE/OMEX archives and encoding simulation experiments into SED-ML
 ------------------------------------------------------------------------------

-Information about how to create COMBINE/OMEX archives which can be executed by BioSimulators-LibSBMLSim is available at `BioSimulators <https://biosimulators.org/help>`_.
+Information about how to create COMBINE/OMEX archives which can be executed by BioSimulators-LibSBMLSim is available `here <`https://docs.biosimulations.org/users/creating-projects/>`_.

 A list of the algorithms and algorithm parameters supported by LibSBMLSim is available at `BioSimulators <https://biosimulators.org/simulators/libsbmlsim>`_.